Average four-genus of two-bridge knots: Introduction

 In this paper, we determine the expected value of the ratio of the 4-genus and the Seifert genus for large 2-bridge knots.
 More precisely, for all natural numbers~$n \geq 2$, we define $\left \langle \frac{g_4}{g} \right \rangle_n \in \Q$ to be the average value of the ratio $g_4(K)/g(K)$, taken over all 2-bridge knots~$K$ whose 4-plat presentation, in the sense of Conway~\cite{Co}, has~$2n$ crossings.

 \begin{theorem}

 \end{theorem}

 It would be interesting to consider other natural classes of knots, such as alternating knots or all knots, for which we expect similar results to hold.
-However, one needs to restrict to classes with zero average writhe, since the latter provides a lower bound for the $4$-genus.
-In the extreme case of strongly quasipositive knots, the $4$-genus and the Seifert genus coincide~\cite{Ru}.
+However, one needs to restrict to classes of links that admit arbitrarily small ratios $g_4/g$.
+In the extreme case of strongly quasipositive knots, this ratio is always one~\cite{Ru}.
 Throughout this paper, we use the following notation for a 2-bridge knot in Conway's 4-plat presentation~\cite{Co}.
 Let $m \in \N$ be a natural number and let $a_1,a_2,\ldots, a_{2m} \in\Z$ be non-zero integers.
 We define the oriented 2-bridge knot $K(2a_1,\ldots,2a_{2m})$ via the standard diagram $C(2a_1,\ldots,2a_{2m})$ with~$2m$ twist regions, as shown in Figure~1.

 The sign convention for crossings is such that positive parameters $a_1,a_3,\dots$ and negative parameters $a_2,a_4,\dots$ stand for positive crossings.
 As a result, the diagram $C(2a_1,\ldots,2a_{2m})$ is alternating if and only if all the parameters have the same sign.
 The simplest non-trivial 2-bridge knots are the figure-eight knot $K(2,2)$ and the trefoil knot $K(2,-2)$.
 All 2-bridge knots admit a 4-plat presentation with an even number of crossings in each twist region, a fact that is easy to prove in the framework of finite continued fractions (see Chapter~2 in~\cite{Ka}).
-Restricting to even parameters has two major advantages: \begin{enumerate} \item the Seifert genus satisfies $g(K(2a_1,\ldots,2a_{2m}))=m$, \item the representation $K(2a_1,\ldots,2a_{2m})$ is unique, up to the symmetry $K(2a_1,\ldots,2a_{2m})=K(-2a_{2m},\ldots,-2a_1)$. \end{enumerate} The first fact follows from Gabai's result on the plumbing structure of the canonical Seifert surface associated with the diagram $C(2a_1,\ldots,2a_{2m})$~\cite{Ga}.
-The second fact follows again from properties of continued fractions, in combination with the original classification of 2-bridge knots via branched coverings (see \cite{Re,Sch}, as well as~\cite{Ka} and the much more general classification of arborescent knots~\cite{BS}).
+Restricting to even parameters has two major advantages: \begin{enumerate} \item the Seifert genus satisfies $g(K(2a_1,\ldots,2a_{2m}))=m$, \item the representation $K(2a_1,\ldots,2a_{2m})$ is unique, up to the symmetry $K(2a_1,\ldots,2a_{2m})=K(-2a_{2m},\ldots,-2a_1)$. \end{enumerate} The first fact follows from the Alexander polynomial degree bound, or more geometrically from Gabai's result on the plumbing structure of the canonical Seifert surface associated with the diagram $C(2a_1,\ldots,2a_{2m})$~\cite{Ga}.
+The second fact follows again from properties of continued fractions, in combination with the original classification of 2-bridge knots via branched coverings (see~\cite{Re,Sch}, as well as~\cite{Ka} and the much more general classification of arborescent knots~\cite{BS}).